sowmyashreek/Badbank_mern/README.md

 # Badbank_mern

+Description:
-Description:This Full-Stack Banking Application was created as a capstone project for MIT xPRO Professional Certificate in Coding: Full Stack Development with MERN bootcamp.
+This Full-Stack Banking Application was created as a capstone project for MIT xPRO Professional Certificate in Coding: Full Stack Development with MERN bootcamp.
 It was initially built via create-react-app and connected to backend with Express and MongoDB Cloud Solution.

 Installation Guidelines:

 The app can be run via local server which requires the following steps:

 Clone the repository to your local machine